 Be forewarned that communications are not the tribe’s strong suit!
 There is often nobody answering the phone or it is forever busy.
 However, be aware that they now have a policy that if you show up without a reservation, you will be forced to hike out.
-This is a new policy as of 2016.
+This was implemented starting in 2016.
 This makes for a long, hard day; do not attempt it!

 - (928) 448-2141